milton927/NO.20_AsyncTask/README.md

-# NO.20_AsyncTask
+# Android-Studio-20-AsyncTask
- This is a project that threading AsyncTask asynchronous .
-The project will loading the image then set by the URL and display the loading image after completed.
+ This is a project for AsyncTask asynchronous threading.
+The project will load the image set by the URL and display the loaded image after completion